Ewicks/Ivory-e-commerce/README.md

 ### Contact Page

-- I used a basic boostrap template for the contact form.
+- I used a basic bootstrap template for the contact form.

 ![Contact Page](docs/images/contact-page.png)